 The best thing about using fleece, in my opinion, is that you don’t have to sew anything to make them!
 I break every sewing machine I touch, so this was huge for me.
 Fleece doesn’t fray when you cut and wash it, so you literally just have to cut it to size and you’re done.

 Fleece also washes up great.
-Because it’s not flat, the fuzzy “good side” of the fleece that you put against baby cleans easier, and often poop just peels off of it, whereas it can sometime set into cotton and other smoother fabrics.
+Because it’s not flat, the fuzzy “good side” of the fleece that you put against baby cleans easier, and often poop just peels off of it, whereas it can sometimes set into cotton and other smoother fabrics.

-Another reason to choose fleece as a cloth diaper liner is that it’s wicking properties (for some types of fleece only, keep reading for more info on what type you should choose) can help combat diaper rash.
-YouTuber Debt Free Dana ツ created a video explaining how cloth diapers helped her with her son and what she calls ammonia burns.
-Here’s her video:
+Another reason to choose fleece as a cloth diaper liner is that its wicking properties (for some types of fleece only, keep reading for more info on what type you should choose) can help combat diaper rash as it helps keep some of that moisture away from the skin.

 What Kind of Fleece Can I Use?

 What’s important to note here is that there are many kinds of fleece and they are not all created equal.

 “Fleece” fabrics just describe fabric that is knit, and then at least one side is brushed to loosen fibers and create a plush nap.
 Types of fleece include cotton or cotton blended fleece, lycra spandex fleece, French terry fleece, slub fleece, sherpa fleece, polyester fleece, polar fleece, and microfleece.

 The two types of fleece you’ll most likely find readily at your local fabric store, and the type of fleece you can find as cheap blankets either at your local Walmart or on Amazon are microfleece and polyester fleece.